stuartellis/tf-tasks/README.md

 This [Copier](https://copier.readthedocs.io/en/stable/) template provides files for a [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/) project.
 It uses [Task](https://taskfile.dev) as the task runner for the template and the generated projects.

 The tasks in the generated projects provide an opinionated configuration for Terraform and OpenTofu.
-This configuration enables it to use built-in features of these tools to support:
+This configuration enables projects to use built-in features of these tools to support:

 - Multiple TF components in the same code repository
 - Multiple instances of the same TF component with different configurations